Posts: Type 2 Diabetes

 Primary care-led weight management for remission of type 2 diabetes (DiRECT): an open-label, cluster-randomised trial

-A drastic, low calorie diet is changing the way we look at treating Type 2 diabetes1.
-A recent study, funded by Diabetes UK aimed to find an effective and accessible way to put type 2 diabetes into remission2.
-Led […]
+A very low calorie diet is changing the way we look at treating Type 2 Diabetes (T2D)1.
+A recent study, funded by Diabetes UK aimed to find an effective and accessible way to put T2D into remission2.
+Led by […]

 Causality is a difficult concept in chronic disease.
 Rarely is it as simply explained as Koch’s Postulates was able to do with acute disease.